 On January 30, 2019, Elise Robinson provided an overview of the role that genetic factors play in autism spectrum disorders and discussed the next steps to further understand autism genetics.

 Her talk was part of the Simons Foundation Autism Research lecture series.

 For decades, scientists have known that genetic factors contribute to autism spectrum disorders (ASDs).
 Ongoing research is identifying the genes responsible, and recent studies have produced an unprecedented volume of genetic associations to ASDs.

-In this lecture, Elise Robinson will provide an overview of these findings.
-She will discuss both rare and common genetic risk factors.
-She will also outline challenges to the interpretation of these findings as well as the next steps in understanding the role genetics plays in autism.
+In this lecture, Elise Robinson provided an overview of these findings.
+She discussed both rare and common genetic risk factors.
+She also outlined challenges to the interpretation of these findings as well as the next steps in understanding the role genetics plays in autism.